Make Science Exciting with These Plant Activities for Your Preschoolers

 You can also let them sample canned green beans, dehydrated green bean chips, or any favorite recipe you want to share with them.

-Record the results on a class graph and you can analyze the data with them.
+Record the results on a class graph, and you can analyze the data with them.

 Which seeds are the easiest to plant?

+When you go to buy seed packets, you may be overwhelmed by the variety of seeds available.
+You don’t need a green thumb when you select easy-to-grow seeds.
 Some of the easiest seeds to plant with kids are green beans, cucumbers, zucchini, and pumpkins.

 Plant a Seed in a Pot